 Well, although the former may look impressive, there are small chances that you’ll learn anything from these guys.
 On the contrary, if you want to create a method for developing your biceps, you should probably turn for advice to the latter.
 They are the ones that needed to come up with extraordinary methods for adding half an inch to their arms.
-The years of trials and errors have thought these hard-workers how to utilize every effort of their sets, trying out different routines and high-intensity principles.
+The years of trial and error have thought these hard-workers how to utilize every effort of their sets, trying out different routines and high-intensity principles.

 ARM-BUILDING TIPS FOR THE AVERAGE GUY